nearai/nearai/docs/agents.md

 ### Additional environment methods
 There are several variations for completions:

  * [`completions`](api.md#nearai.agents.environment.Environment.completions): returns the full llm response for more control
  * for tool calling completions see the [Tool registry and function Tool Calling](#tool-registry-and-function-tool-calling) section below.

-For working with files and running commands the following functions are also available on `env`.
+For working with files and running commands the following methods are also available on `env`.
 You may call these directly or use them through the tool_registry and passing them to a completions method.

  * [`list_terminal_commands`](api.md#nearai.agents.environment.Environment.list_terminal_commands): list the history of terminal commands